seibii/container_ship/README.md

 Key features are:

-- Using raw `task_definition.json` file not a template file with complex state or variables
+- Using raw `task_definition.json` file instead of a template file with complex state or variables
 - Convention over configuration

 ## Installation